Using Multiple Data and Trading Services at the Same Time

 - If you want to copy settings from an existing installation of Sierra Chart to a new installation, refer to help topic 15.

-- Start the second copy from that folder.
+- Start the second copy of Sierra Chart in that new installation folder.
 On your desktop and also from the programs list on the Windows Start menu, you will notice a shortcut icon to the new installed copy of Sierra Chart.
 The icon name will have the folder you installed Sierra Chart to.
 You can use that icon to easily start Sierra Chart.
 You may also want to rename it to a more useful name.

 - Login with your same Sierra Chart Account Name and password that you used with the original installation.
 You can also use another Sierra Chart account if you wish.